Julek05/Reversi-Board-Game/README.md

 ## General info
 This project is a board game to play 1v1 or vs computer.<br/><br/>
+There are few computer difficulty levels based on implemented reversi game strategies.<br/><br/>
 Project is using Client - REST API Architecture.<br/><br/>
 Users are authenticated with JSON Web Token.